Questions and answers about the June virtual ride. As questions come in, we will add them here.

-A. Yes, if you requested a tee-shirt when you registered, one will be mailed to you in time so that you can wear it on your ride if you choose.
+A. Tee-shirts are offered with registrations on or before May 29.
+If you requested a tee-shirt when you registered for the virtual ride, one will be mailed to you in time so that you can wear it on your ride if you choose.

 The questions and answers below pertain to our usual Iron Tour.
 Some still apply for the virtual ride.

 A. No!
 This is not an “iron man” competitive event.
 Our name comes from the early iron industry that dominated northern Chester County in colonial times.
 Many of the courses wind through the creeks and valleys in which the early forges and furnaces were located and where the French & Pickering Creeks Conservation Trust has preserved more than 13,000 acres of scenic, environmentally sensitive, and agricultural lands.

 A. No. No one is timed.
 Ride at your own pace and enjoy the beautiful countryside, much of which has been preserved by French & Pickering and is marked by “Preserved Forever” signs.